2015 24 Hours of Le Mans: Qualifying

 Initial weather forecasts predicted rain for the Thursday qualifying sessions, but it failed to materialise.
 The teams had two full sessions of clear but hot and humid weather.
-Nick Tandy's Porsche led the session with a three minutes and 18.862 seconds lap, but remained in third position on the provisional grid.
+Porsche opted to use the day to prepare for the race.
+Nick Tandy's Porsche led the session with a 3:18.862 lap, but remained in third position on the provisional grid after Porsche allowed him another run.
 Audi No. 7 was the only other car to put in an improved lap time amongst the top ten cars.
-TDS Racing was the fastest LMP2 car in the session with a three minutes and 40.441 seconds yet still over two seconds behind the pole time of KCMG.
+TDS Racing was the fastest LMP2 car in the session with a 3:40.441 yet still over two seconds behind the pole time of KCMG.
 The LMGTE categories also remained much the same, as Aston Martin still occupied the top four qualifying positions.
-Twice the session was stopped for heavy accidents, first for the No. 55 AF Corse Ferrari of Duncan Cameron who became stuck in a gravel trap for about fifteen minutes.
-The second stoppage occurred when Jan Magnussen suffered a mechanical failure in his No. 63 Chevrolet Corvette C7.R and hit the barriers twice in the Porsche Curves.
+Twice the session was stopped for heavy accidents, first for the No. 55 AF Corse Ferrari of Duncan Cameron who became stuck in a gravel trap for about 15 minutes.
+The second stoppage occurred when Jan Magnussen suffered a stuck throttle from debris lodged in the throttle-return linkage that closes the throttle when the driver lifts off the accelerator pedal in his No. 63 Chevrolet Corvette C7.R and hit the barriers twice in the Porsche Curves.
 Repairs to the barriers forced the cancellation of the remainder of the session, although half an hour was added to the final qualifying session.
 Magnussen was transported to the track's medical centre for a check-up and later released by the race organiser's medical staff.
 The Corvette was unable to be repaired and the team was forced to withdraw from the race because they did not bring a spare chassis to Le Mans.

 Neel Jani secured Porsche's first pole position at Le Mans since 1997.